adityadani/pxdocs/content/portworx-install-with-kubernetes/disaster-recovery/px-metro/1-install-px.md

   * You can name them based on your cloud provider's zone names such as **us-east-1a**, **us-east-1b**.

 {{<info>}}
-Only deploy Portworx in this mode when your Kubernetes clusters are separated by a metropolitan area network with a latency of 500ms or less.
+Only deploy Portworx in this mode when your Kubernetes clusters are separated by a metropolitan area network with a maximum latency of 10ms.
 It is not recommended to run in this mode if your Kubernetes clusters are across regions like AWS regions `us-east` and `us-west`.
 {{</info>}}

 A cluster domain and, in turn, the set of nodes which are a part of that domain are associated with either of the following states: